 - Specific guidelines must be followed in formatting your thesis or dissertation and in submitting it to the college.
 Familiarize yourself with the NSM thesis and dissertation instructions and be aware of the deadline for submission of the thesis or dissertation by the beginning of the semester in which you intend to graduate.

 Talk to your department about these regulations and the requirements for your degree.
 Each degree program has a graduate faculty advisor and a graduate staff advisor who can help you.
 The departmental graduate faculty advisor is not the same as your thesis/dissertation/research advisor.
-Contact information for these individuals can be found on your department’s website.
+Contact information for these individuals can be found on your department’s website or the NSM website.